thuannt-se/nyc-bikeshare-datawarehouse/README.md

 ## Technologies & why I choose them
 - **Airflow 2.0**
-  - It's newest Airflow version released on December 2020
+  - It's the newest Airflow version released on December 2020
   - It has massive Scheduler performance improvements
   - Better UI
   - And more...